Sheikh Mujibur Rahman

 After the independence of Bangladesh, Mujib returned to Bangladesh in January 1972 as the leader of a war-devastated country.
 In the following years, he played an important role in rebuilding Bangladesh, constructing a secular constitution for the country, transforming Pakistani era state apparatus, bureaucracy, armed forces, and judiciary into an independent state, initiating the first general election and normalizing diplomatic ties with most of the world.
 His foreign policy during the time was dominated by the principle "friendship to all and malice to none".
 He remained a close ally to Gandhi's India and Brezhnev's Soviet Union, while balancing ties with the United States.
 He gave the first Bengali speech to the UN General Assembly in 1974.

 Mujib's government proved largely unsuccessful in curbing political and economic anarchy and corruption in post-independence Bangladesh, which ultimately gave rise to a left-wing insurgency.
 To quell the insurgency, he formed Jatiya Rakkhi Bahini, a special paramilitary force similar to the Gestapo, which was involved in various human rights abuses, massacres, enforced disappearances, extrajudicial killings and rapes.
 Mujib's four-year regime was the only socialist period in Bangladesh's history, which was marked with huge economic mismanagement and failure, leading to the high mortality rate in the deadly famine of 1974.
-In 1975, he launched the Second Revolution, under which he installed a one party regime and abolished all kinds of civil liberties and democratic institutions, by which he "institutionalized autocracy" and made himself the "unimpeachable" President of Bangladesh, effectively for life, which lasted for seven months.
+In 1975, he launched the Second Revolution, under which he installed a one party regime and abolished all kinds of civil liberties and democratic institutions, by which he "institutionalized autocracy" and made himself the "unimpeachable" President of Bangladesh, effectively for life, which lasted for six months and twenty days.
 On 15 August 1975, he was assassinated along with most of his family members in his Dhanmondi 32 residence in a coup d'état.

 Sheikh Mujib's post-independence legacy remains divisive among Bangladeshis due to his economic mismanagement, the famine of 1974, human rights violations, and authoritarianism.
-Nevertheless, most Bangladeshis credit him for leading the country to independence in 1971 and restoring the Bengali sovereignty after over two centuries following the Battle of Plassey in 1757, for which he is honoured as Bangabandhu (lit.
+Nevertheless, most Bangladeshis credit him for leading the country to independence in 1971 and restoring the Bengali sovereignty after over two centuries following the Battle of Plassey in 1757, for which he is honoured as Bangabandhu (Note: বঙ্গবন্ধু بنگ بندھو /bn/ (lit.
+'Friend of Bengal') (lit.
 'Friend of Bengal').
 He was voted the Greatest Bengali of All Time in a 2004 BBC opinion poll.
 His 7 March speech in 1971 is recognized by UNESCO for its historic value, and was listed in the Memory of the World Register.
 Many of his diaries and travelogues were published many years after his death and have been translated into several languages.